aklivity/zilla-docs/src/concepts/config-intro.md

 Each configured `binding` represents a step in the pipeline as data streams are decoded, translated or encoded according to a specific protocol `type`.
 Bindings are organized by behavioral type, supporting either encoding and decoding for a specific protocol or translation between protocols.

-Bindings have a `kind`, indicating how it should behave, such as:
+Bindings have a `kind`, indicating how they should behave, such as:

 - `proxy` - Handles the translate or encode behaviors between components.
 - `server` - Exists to decode a protocol on the inbound network stream, producing higher-level application streams for each request.